 2020-21 30-Day Notice for Statewide Tests & Opt-Out Form

 Parents/guardians who wish to exempt their child from state tests must inform their school office.
 The Opt-Out Form may be obtained by downloading from this page (see below).
 The form must be signed and returned to the school office.
 Families can fill out the form to opt out their student at any time prior to the beginning of testing (see 2018-19 30-Day Notice for Statewide Tests link below).
 However, they are encouraged to submit the signed form before February 1, to allow schools to plan for who will test and who will not prior to the beginning of testing.
 If families enroll in TEACH-NW after February 1 and wish to opt out their child, they are encouraged to complete the form within two weeks of enrolling.

 What if a family refuses to sign the form?

 The state requires the form to be filled out in order for the student to be exempted from testing.
 No substitutions for or altered versions of the form will be accepted, and students without a signed form will be expected to participate in testing.
 Families with concerns or who otherwise wish to express their views about the form should contact the Oregon Department of Education, 255 Capitol St NE, Salem, OR 97310; (503) 947-5600 or their state Legislators.
 Look up the name and contact information for your State Legislators: www.oregonlegislature.gov/findyourlegislator/leg-districts.html

-What about other state tests like OAKS Science, optional Social Science, or the English Language Proficiency Assessment (ELPA)?
+What about other state tests like OAKS Science, optional Social Science, the English Language Proficiency Assessment (ELPA), or the Kindergarten Assessment?